Make vs Pipedream: Visual vs Code-First Automation

 When to use Make

 Make shines in business process automation where visual clarity is paramount.
-For example: a lead comes in from Facebook Ads, goes through a filter, checks for a duplicate in Salesforce, notifies Slack, and creates a deal.
+For example: a new listing comes in from a broker email, goes through a filter, checks for a duplicate in your CRM, notifies the acquisitions channel in Slack, and creates a deal record.
 This is easy to build, easy to see, and easy for anyone on the team to troubleshoot.

 When to use Pipedream